TCLee/multi-agent-collab/README.md

 Fill it in with your own API keys.

 #### Google Gemini
-The LLM that we will use in the notebook is Google's **Gemini 1.5 Flash**, since it offers a free tier for us to play around with.
+The LLM that we will use in the notebook is Google's **Gemini 1.5 Flash**.
+It is fast and it offers a generous free tier for us to play around with.

 To use the Gemini API, you'll need an API key.
 If you do not already have one, create a key in Google AI Studio.

 [Get an API key](https://makersuite.google.com/app/apikey)

-#### Tavily Search
-[Tavily's Search API](https://tavily.com/) is a search engine built specifically for AI agents (LLMs), delivering real-time, accurate, and factual results at speed.

 #### (Optional) LangSmith